MalcolmPereira/clientcert/ReadMe.md

 Enter Export Password:
 Verifying - Enter Export Password:

-Password used in MalcolmIO
+Password used is MalcolmIO
 ```

-Now that we have all TSL material in place we can proceed by first integrating server side certificates to the spring boot application.
+Now that we have all TLS material in place we can proceed by first integrating server side certificates to the spring boot application.
 Once we have validated desired behavior we can proceed Kubernetes deployment and Ingress-Nginx.

 ## Server Application